-3) Exams
+3) Exam

-Two exams (mid-term and final) are a closed book examination, which are mainly computerized and partly paper-based (like short answer questions).
-They will be proctored, as described at http://tlt.utah.edu/exam-scheduling-for-students/.
+Three exams (Exam 1, Exam 2, and a final exam) are a closed book examination, which are paper-based, not computerized.
+They will be proctored, as described at http://tlt.utah.edu/student-exam-information/.

 Students are required to schedule an exam date and time.
 Students have a window of time during which they can take the exams: